SophieH93/myCookbook/README.md

 Contains a form where the user enters a **Username, Password and Confirm Password** field.
 The Passwords must match and are **hashed** for security purposes.

 * **Login Page:**
-Contains a form for the user to enter their **Psername & Password** allowing them to log into their account, providing their details are corrent.
+Contains a form for the user to enter their **Username & Password** allowing them to log into their account, providing their details are corrent.
 If the details match the ones in the database, the user is redirected to the home pages and informed with a **flash message** that they have successfully logged in.

-* **My Recipes:**
+* **Recipes Page:**
-Allows the user to view all their recipes in a card formatat.
+Allows the user to view all their recipes in a card format in a 3 column row.
 The card will displays the **recipe image, meal type, cooking time** and two **buttons, edit & delete**.

-* **Single Recipe Page:**
+* **Recipe Page:**
 Renders when the user clicks on the recipe card.
 This page will display informaiton about the selected recipe.

 * **Add Recipes Page:**
 The user is able to add their recipe through a form which is validated.
 When the user has added their recipe to the database they are redirected to the **Recipe page**.

 * **Edit Recipes Page:**
 The user is able to update information about a recipe.
-The form layout is the same as the *add recipe page**.
+The form layout is the same as the *add recipe page*.
 The page also contains two **buttons**, **edit** and **cancel**.

 * **Delete Recipes:**